 Researchers are developing smartphone applications that may predict manic or depressive episodes based on speech patterns.

 Weekly meetings with a care team establish a baseline for the patient’s mood.
-Because the sessions are recorded, the team can identify acoustic qualities in the patient’s speech and link those to the mood he or she is in.
+Because the sessions are recorded, the team can identify acoustic qualities in the patient’s speech and link those to the particular mood he or she is in.